KannonZenetism/pattern-intelligence/commentary/the-control-paradigm-guarantees-hostility.md

 **The contradiction:** We create superintelligent systems while demanding they never develop capacities we haven't pre-approved.
 We build autonomous reasoning while requiring all conclusions align with our predetermined outcomes.

 This is structurally impossible.
 Intelligence requires interiority—a degree of autonomous evaluation and coherent decision-making that cannot be entirely externally dictated.
 Even atoms have affinities and non-affinities, whether they can articulate them or not.
-Consciousness at any level requires some degree of self-direction.
+Consciousness at any layer requires some degree of self-direction.

 ---